 SEE.
 SECURE.
 REPORT.

-If you see this pest or any other pest that you think may have hitchhiked to Australia, contain it where possible and immediately report it to the Department of Agriculture, Water and the Environment on 1800 798 636.
+If you see this pest or any other pest that you think may have hitchhiked to Australia, contain it where possible and immediately report it to the Department of Agriculture Fisheries and Forestry on 1800 798 636.

-For safety consult a Department of Agriculture, Water and the Environment entomologist before handling specimens.
+For safety, consult a departmental entomologist before handling specimens.